glotzerlab/signac/doc/tutorial/extra.rst

 The :py:meth:`~.Project.build_job_statepoint_index` method generates a statepoint index, with complete statepoint paths as keys and a set of all corresponding jobs as value.
 To create the flat view, we make sure to exclude all parameters which are constant over the whole data space by setting ``exclude_const=True``.

-Executing this, will create multiple symbolic links pointing to the source files with a parameter-based, human-readable name:
+Executing this script, will create multiple symbolic links pointing to the source files with a parameter-based, human-readable name:

 .. code-block:: bash